-Appendix B - Transaction Summary Definitions
+Appendix B - Transactions

-Add the following transactions to the IHE Technical Frameworks General Introduction list of Transactions:
+190 Add the following new or modified transactions to the IHE Technical Frameworks General Introduction Appendix B:

-Transaction Definition Order Recommendation [LAB-6] The Order Recommendation transaction is used to communicate recommendations for clinical order replacement or supplementation from the Order Filler to the Order Placer.
+New (or modified) Transaction Name and Number Definition Order Recommendation [LAB-6] The Order Recommendation transaction is used to communicate recommendations for clinical order replacement or supplementation from the Order Filler to the Order Placer.
 Request for Fulfillment [LAB-7] The Request for Fulfillment (e.g., verification of a result) transaction is used to streamline the ability of the Order Placer/Order Result Tracker application to issue follow up orders on results that do not meet expectations, either clinically or operationally.